kaiznanji/CovidScan/README.md

 ## Results

 The model was tested and trained using Keras with a Tensorflow backend.
 I used 10 epochs and a batch size of 2 when compiling the model.
+The following is the accuracy results of the model trained on the sample dataset:

 <p align="center">
   <img src="https://github.com/kaiznanji/CovidScan/blob/main/images/epochs_10_accuracy.png?raw=true" width="400" height="300"/>